 Windows 10 Settings you should change

 Whether you’ve got a new Windows 10 PC or just upgraded from Windows 8.1, everything starts with the Windows 10 Settings app.
-You can open Windows Settings from the WinX Menu or can simply open by clicking the shortcut Win+I.
+You can open Windows Settings from the WinX Menu or can simply open it by clicking the shortcut Win+I.

 1] Look at Windows Update Settings

 Apparently, forced updates are the most annoying and drastic change introduced with Windows 10.
-When it was released, Microsoft didn’t furnish Windows 10 Home users the ability skip or pause any update.
+When it was released, Microsoft didn’t furnish Windows 10 Home users the ability to skip or pause any update.

 However, later on, Windows 10 Home users were allowed to stop automatic App updates, but they weren’t allowed to pause or stop Windows Update even then.

 We do not recommend that you disable automatic Windows Update in Windows 10.
 If your computer is fine with downloads in the background and doesn’t affect your work, it is not advisable to do it.
-But if you face slowdown of computer due to updates downloading and installing in the background, the above tip to change Windows Update settings will be of some help.
+But if you face a slowdown of the computer due to updates downloading and installing in the background, the above tip to change Windows Update settings will be of some help.

 Setting your network connection to Metered can stop Windows 10 from automatically downloading the Updates.